ms-lawliet/Data-Structures-Website/README.md

 *Crafted using Python Flask, this interactive pokemon-themed website features a collection of mini demonstrations for various data structures.
 Queues, hash tables, trees & graphs, infix & postfix, search and sorting algorithms, you can find them in the works section of the said project.*

+*Note that this website was made as our final requirement for the subject Data Structures and Algorithms*

 ## *Documentation*

 - ### *Homepage*